pythonindia/inpycon-blog/content/blog/PyCon India 2016 Workshop Details.md

 more advance tracks.

 We will be having just 2 workshops in each track this year.
-With a total of 6 workshops on the workshop day of 23rd September, 2016.
+With a total of 6 workshops on the workshop day of 23rd September 2016.
-Each workshop will be a hands-on sessions of 3 hours.
+Each workshop will be a hands-on session of 3 hours.

-This year, CFP committee had a tough job, selecting the workshops that hopefully would appeal to every one while trying to maintain quality.
+This year, CFP committee had a tough job, selecting the workshops that hopefully would appeal to everyone while trying to maintain quality.

 We would like to thank everyone who took time off from their busy schedules and helped review the talks and interact with the proposers.
 You are a tough little group;